Be Heard & Be Part of the Solution

 Selected degree-seeking students ages 18 and older at WNC are invited to take the survey during the months of April and May, 2019.
 Check your primary preferred WNC email for your link to the survey.
 If you are unsure which email you have designated as your primary email, check MyWNC.

 This is our second survey to evaluate perceptions of sexual misconduct on and off campus, knowledge of policies, procedures, and support services, and the prevalence of sexual harassment and assault among students.
 We are also interested in interpersonal violence and coercion to further inform support services of the Equal Opportunity/Title IX Office and Campus Safety.

-To report a sexual assault or for more information on WNC departments that can help you, please see: Campus Safety
+To report a sexual assault or for more information on WNC departments that can help you, please see: University Police Services

 What is the project about?